Fantoni0/svs/README.md

 - `conracts/` contains the smart contracts that implement SVS:
   -  `BigNumber.sol`: Ethereum has no default support for big numbers.
 Thanks to [firoorg](https://github.com/firoorg/solidity-BigNumber) for the BigNumber library.
   -  `EelctionFactory.sol`: Implements, and handles, the creation of Election instances.
-  -  `Election.sol`: Implements all the methods (vote, tally, verify) to carry out an Election in EVM netowrks.
+  -  `Election.sol`: Implements all the methods (vote, tally, verify) to carry out an Election in EVM networks.
 - `deploy/` contains the main scripts to deploy the contracts in Mumbai network.
 - `scripts/` contains a set of auxiliary functions both for implementing TAVS or for general smart contract development.
 - `test/` contains all the tests (in Typescript) for the smart contracts.